Scalingo/go-philae/README.md

 ```

 * name: The name of the probe
-* id: The statusIO service id
+* id: The StatusIO service id